fylein/fyle-interview-intern-backend/Application.md

 Your tasks
 - Add missing APIs mentioned here and get the automated tests to pass
 - Add tests for grading API
+- Please be aware that intentional bugs have been incorporated into the application, leading to test failures.
+Kindly address and rectify these issues as part of the assignment.
 - All tests should pass
 - Get the test coverage to 94% or above
 - There are certain SQL tests present inside `tests/SQL/`.
 You have to write SQL in following files: